nmondal/go-mysql-server/sql/expression/function/udf/JSQL.md

 There is only one ubiquitous language for data processing : `SQL`.
 This has been tried many times, `PIG` for `Hadoop`.
 Specifically yahoo did `YQL`.

 But that is one part of the problem.
 There is a major part of programmability - that is Turing Completeness.
-Neither `SQL` or `GraphQL` is Turing Complete - and hence is unusable for this purpose.
+Neither `SQL` or `GraphQL` is Turing Complete - and hence is unusable for generic aggregation purpose.

+Observe the tiny problem of GraphQL unable to evaluate arbitrary expression - that is solved by .

 ### Part of the Solution